dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

   The e-mail provided here will be used to send notifications to the physician that is registered for each patient.
-While the e-mail should be of the correct syntax (i.e., name@domain.com), it does not need to be an active e-mail address as we will be using simulated email system for this assignment.
+While the e-mail should be of the correct syntax (i.e., name@domain.com), it does not need to be an active e-mail address as we will be using a simulated email system for this assignment.
 The value for the `"attending_username"` key will be used in the `api/new_patient` route below for linking a patient with an attending physician.